 I got to know something about C++ when learning CS106X-Stanford and Object-Oriented Programming-Zhejiang University .
-However, I haven’t learned C++ specially.
-In this summer vacation, I will dig into C++ and keep notes here.
+However, I haven’t studied C++ specially.
+In this summer vacation, I will dig into C++ and keep some notes here.

 Adding Literals and strings

 For historical reasons, and for compatibility with C, string literals are not standard library

 strings.
 It is important to remember that these types differ when you use string literals and library